MichaelDowse/michaeldowse.github.io/_posts/2014-10-05-the-west-wing.markdown

 I recently achieved a longstanding relationship goal: get my girlfriend Som to love The West Wing as much as I do, or at least almost as much as I do.

 Firstly, you have to understand; I love Aaron Sorkin's Tv shows.
-Sports Night, The West Wing, Studio 60 and The Newsroom, I love them all.
+Sports Night, The West Wing, Studio 60 and The Newsroom, I love them all.<!--more-->

 The West Wing is the best of them all for a few reasons I can put my finger on and many I can't.
 Sorkin's dramatic style feels right at home in the White House.
 It has the strongest female characters.
 And of course it's the only one of Sorkin's shows to last more than 2 seasons (The Newsroom is about to start its third and final season, but those are short HBO seasons).